Does Hypnotherapy Work?

 In fact the same data appears across the entire therapeutic field – some people simply do not benefit from any kind of therapeutic intervention, regardless of its proven efficacy.

 Hypnotherapy works by firstly helping a person achieve an altered state of awareness (in fact a “heightened state of awareness”) during which the client and the therapist are able to directly access the person’s “unconscious mind.”

 The unconscious part of the mind is the part that manages all of the automatic behaviours and responses that do not require conscious control, for example, breathing, regulating body temperature, blinking as well as also handling those behaviours that have become unconscious over the years, such as phobic responses and reactions to situations perceived as “dangerous” to that particular person.
-In other words irrational fears that have become “embedded as “normal” behaviour such as a Fear of Flying and so on.

 In doing this, carefully worded suggestions and phrases can help a person to effectively “re-wire” or “re-programme” these unwanted behaviours allowing people to behave and respond differently, or more “appropriately”, such as being able to take a plane journey in the full knowledge that it is the SAFEST form of transport!

 This ability to re-programme certain ways of thinking can be see in Neuro Linguistic Programming (NLP) techniques, a system of psychology based on understandings originally developed from hypnosis and hypnotherapy.